How many fakes are out there?

 Is anyone faking pre-war L-5s and other vintage archtops?

 Luckily for fans of vintage L-5s and other pre-war archtops, the incidence of outright fakes is relatively small.
-Apart from Loar-signed examples and L-5PNs – the latter model desirable thanks to its cutaway and Natural finish – Gibson’s acoustic archtops simply don’t command sufficiently high sums to make them worth faking.
+Apart from Loar-signed example, L-5PNs – the latter model desirable thanks to its cutaway and Natural finish – and Pre-War Super 400s, Gibson’s acoustic archtops simply don’t command sufficiently high sums to make them worth faking.
 “I don’t recall seeing Gibson forgeries especially,” says dealer Laurence Wexer (wexerguitars.com).
 “A forgery is made with the intent to deceive.
 As such, I have seen many F-5 mandolin copies that said ‘Gibson’ on the headstock but very few were intended to fool someone.”

 In addition, there are few luthiers capable of building an L-5 or Super 400 replica that would deceive an expert.
 To quote vintage dealer Joe Vinikow (archtop.com), “If you have the skill of a Gilchrist or Cunningham, you’re going to work under your own name, legit.”